DCC-Lab/Polarization/CodingFAQ.md

 ## What is the overall design goal?

-* Simplicity of usage: it must provide an API to obtain results for experiments in a clear readable manner with the mathematical details
+* Simplicity of usage: it must provide an API to obtain results for experiments in a clear readable manner with the mathematical details hidden from the view

 * Replication of physical meaning by the classes: classes must encapsulate the expected behaviour and properties without relying on external variables